prisma/prisma1/docs/1.0/03-Tutorials/03-Data-Import/01-Export-&-Import.md

 <Instruction>

-Run `prisma deploy` again to deploy the service the new `test` stage.
+Run `graphcool deploy` again to deploy the service the new `test` stage.

 </Instruction>

 <Instruction>

-Like before, when prompted where to deploy your Prisma service, either choose `prisma-eu1` or `prisma-us1`.
+Like before, when prompted where to deploy your Graphcool service, either choose `graphcool-eu1` or `graphcool-us1`.

 </Instruction>